MikeHopley/ftl-ships-strategy/index.md

 The Breach Bomb can disable defence drones, letting you sneak hacking past them.
 Bear this in mind for the flagship.
 Flagship drone slots have been rearranged so that the defence drone goes down first.

+Sector 1 distress beacons are worth visiting.
+You have a clone bay, plus blue options from the Lanius (good) and the Slug (weak).

 ## Engi A